neilpricetw/kubernetes-security-nodejs-mysql/README.md

 ```
 ./audit2rbac -f audit.log --user system:kube-scheduler
 ```
-Which returned the recommended least privilege permissions for that user which you can then choose to apply to your cluster:
+Which returned the recommended least privilege permissions for the user system:kube-scheduler which you can then choose to apply to your cluster:
 ```
 root@168039c36b12:/# ./audit2rbac -f audit.log --user system:kube-scheduler
 Opening audit source...